 Doctors and dentists in Bucerias are well trained and speak English.
 Whether in public or private hospitals, you are sure to get great quality treatment.

-There are not so many housing options here, but generally, there's a fair number of available accommodation for snowbirds.
+There are not so many housing options here, but generally, there's a fair number of available accommodations for snowbirds.
 You can rent big villas or small houses, depending on your preference or budget.

-- Weather: The winter weather in Bucerias (Mexico) will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in Bucerias (Mexico) will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Bucerias (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.